 The sinuses can become infected when they are blocked and filled with fluid.
 This is called sinusitis.
-There are two types of sinusitis: acute, subacute, chronic and recurrent.
-Unlike chronic sinusitis, acute sinusitis typically lasts only a few days, but can last up to four weeks, before going away with minimal treatment.
-Chronic sinusitis can linger over a long period of time (typically more than 12 weeks).
+There are several kinds of sinusitis: acute, subacute, chronic and recurrent.
+Unlike chronic sinusitis, acute sinusitis typically lasts only a few days, but can last up to four weeks, before going away with minimal or no treatment.
+Chronic sinusitis may require different types of treatment.
 Surgery is sometimes needed in severe cases of chronic sinusitis that do not respond to other methods.

 What causes chronic sinusitis?

 - Blocked airways from asthma or allergies or from conditions such as cystic fibrosis.

-- Polyps (growths)
+- Polyps (growths).

-- A weak immune system
+- A weak immune system.

 What are the symptoms of chronic sinusitis?